SirFrancisG/S-P-500-10-Q-Sentiment-Analyzer/README.md

 ## Author

-Built as a personal exploration of NLP techniques applied to corporate disclosures.
+Built by Francesco Giordano as a personal exploration of NLP techniques applied to corporate disclosures.
 Contributions, suggestions, and pull requests are welcome.